Jardin botanique de Montréal

 Check availability

-A small Rue Saint-Denis hotel in the heart of the Latin Quarter, tidy rooms with café terraces at the doorstep.
+A small hotel on Rue Saint-Denis, in the heart of the Latin Quarter.
+No-nonsense rooms and the terraces at the bottom of the stairs.

 Check availability